Description

 Does the BBA certificate cover all uses of Cermit WN?

-BBA Certificate 13/5018 covers Cermit WN as the render layer within ATLAS ETICS external wall insulation systems — the certification applies to the system as a whole, not the render as a standalone product.
-The A2-s1, d0 reaction-to-fire classification applies within those certified build-ups; for high-rise or Building Safety Act-governed projects, specify the full system rather than the render alone.
+BBA Certificate 13/5018 covers Cermit WN as the render layer within Atlas ETICS external wall insulation systems — the certification applies to the system as a whole, not the render as a standalone product.
+The A2-s1,d0 reaction-to-fire classification applies within those certified build-ups, so for high-rise or fire-strategy-governed projects, specify the full certified system rather than the render alone.